 When it comes time for summer break there is no reason for kids to stop learning.
-Even if they are not in school there are many great educational activities kids will love being involved with and that will keep them learning over the summer.
-When my children participate in these activities I often find myself learning also.
+Even if they are not in school there are many fun things kids will love being involved with and that will keep them learning over the summer.
+When my children participate in these activities I often find myself learning new skills too.
 Some educational activities are great to do as a family and allow you to experience new adventures together.
-Here are a few ideas for educational activities you and your children can get involved in this summer.
+Here are several ideas for fun educational activities you and your children can get involved in this summer.

 2. The Zoo